The Birds II: Land's End: Plot

-Later that night, the Hocken family is in the bedroom where they're having a sadness conversation about the death of Tommy.
-The parents let their two daughters to sleep.
-They both go to their bedroom when Mary and Ted have a dramatic conversation about losing their beloved son.
-Mary begs him that they need him while he has a sadness feeling.
-Ted departs from their bedroom and goes downstairs to the kitchen room to get a drink, but he hears a strange noise from outside.
-The crow flies toward and smashes the glass door and wounds Ted's right hand.
-Mary runs to the kitchen room and realizes what's happening to her husband.
-The crow flies away from the house as it squawks.
+That night, the Hocken family have a conversation about Tommy's death.
+After their daughters fall asleep, Mary and Ted continue the conversation.
+Ted goes downstairs to the kitchen to get a drink, but he hears a strange noise outside.
+A crow smashes the glass door and wounds Ted's right hand.
+Mary runs to the kitchen and sees what happened.

-The next day, Ted has his cloth wraps around his palm.
-Ted meets Helen at the small shop where they both talk to each other about something.
-Helen realizes that Ted has cloth wraps around his palm.
-Ted lies to her that he cuts the glass by accident.
-Helen wants to know what's true about him.
-Jill and Joanna walk to see a lighthouse as Karl asks them if they're doing, but both sisters are frightened and run away from him.
-Karl doesn't mind as he returns to his lighthouse.
+The next day, Ted has a cloth wrapped around his palm.
+Ted meets Helen at the small shop, who sees his hand.
+Ted lies that he cut his hand on glass by accident.
+Jill and Joanna walk to the lighthouse, where Karl asks them what they're doing.
+Both sisters are frightened and run away.

-Later that night, Jill and Joanna are both in the bedroom while Joanna feeds the one small bird with a French fries which Jill teases her until the small bird flies away from them both.
-Jill and Joanna run downstairs and attempt to get it back, however they discover the back window is opening where the small bird has already left.
-They feel upset that both sisters couldn't get the small bird back.
-Ted and Mary comfort their two daughters in their bedroom.
-Later, in the front porch, Ted and Mary are both having their honeymoon when they're both unaware of the crows standing on the metal tube.
-Ted is about to take her shirt down, but he's interrupting by the dog barking at the crows.
-Mary decides to move on and go enter the house.
+Later that night, Joanna feeds the small bird with a French fry, for which Jill teases her until the small bird flies away.
+They run downstairs and attempt to get it back, but they discover the back window is open and the small bird has already left.
+Upset that they couldn't get the bird back, Ted and Mary comfort their two daughters.
+Later, on the front porch, Ted and Mary spend time together, both unaware of the crows standing on the metal tube.